lilioid/homepage/src/homepage/blog/003-unmigrating-mas.md

 └──────────────────────────────────────────────────┘
 ```

+The issue is now, that when MAS is disabled and a user tries to log into their account, synapse does not recognize the upstream OIDC providers user id and provisions a new account.

 ## Data Layout of MAS and Synapse

 Synapse and MAS each store their data in a database.
 In our case, this was a postgresql database server with one database per application.

-The following tables are relevant:
+The following tables are relevant to user-mapping and un-migrating:

 - For synapse, the `user_external_ids` table holds the association between synapse accounts and upstream user IDs.
-  The important columns here are `external_id` for the user ID provided by an upstream provider (`sub` claim of the access token) and `user_id` which contains the matrix user ID in the form `@user:example.com`.
+  The important columns here are `external_id` for the user ID provided by an upstream provider (`sub` claim of the access token) and `user_id` which contains the matrix user ID in the form `@alice:example.com`.

 ```text
           Table "public.user_external_ids"